dotnet/systemweb-adapters/docs/usage_guidance.md

 **Recommendation**: For the most cases, implicit casting should be preferred as this will cache the created instance and ensure only a single `System.Web.HttpContext` per request.

-## `System.Threading.Thread.CurrentPrincipal` not supported

-In ASP.NET Framework, `System.Threading.Thread.CurrentPrincipal` would be set to the current user.
-This is not available on ASP.NET Core.

-**Recommendation**: Use the property `HttpContext.User` instead.

 ## `CultureInfo.CurrentCulture` is not set by default

 In ASP.NET Framework, `CultureInfo.Current` was set for a request, but this is not done automatically in ASP.NET Core.
 Instead, you must add the appropriate middleware to your pipeline.